eamars/efr32_platform_package/common/wg_data_v1.md

 Calibrate Command
 -----------------
 *NCP -> Hatch*
 Used to calibrate the Hatch.
 This has fields to specify what to calibrate.
-A (Calibrate Report)[wg_data_v1.md#calibrate-report] will be sent after calibration completes.
+A [Calibrate Report](wg_data_v1.md#calibrate-report) will be sent after calibration completes.

 Calibrate Report
 ----------------
 *Hatch -> NCP*
 Reports the calibration data from the hatch.
 This is sent after calibration completes, and is mostly for debugging.
-This can also be requested by a (Data Request)[wg_data_v1.md#data-request].
+This can also be requested by a [Data Request](wg_data_v1.md#data-request).

 Reset Command